carltheperson/advanced-js-objects/chapters/chapter-3.md

 Object.defineProperty(obj, "myKey", {
   value: "Hello!",
   writable: true,
+  enumerable: true,
-  enumerable: true
+  configurable: true
 })

 console.log(obj) // { myKey: "Hello!" }
 ```

 > 💡 Descriptors are managed by the internals of JavaScript.
-They are not actually real Objects, but are instead kept in a more primitive internal structure.
-However, when we interact with descriptors they are converted to Objects.
+They are not actually real objects, but are instead kept in a more primitive internal structure.
+However, when we interact with descriptors they are converted to objects.
 This gives them a familiar form.
-For sake of simplicity, assume that descriptors are Objects.
+For sake of simplicity, assume that descriptors are objects.
 >
 > This also explains why descriptor members are called *attributes* and not properties.
-They are represented to us as Object properties but aren’t actually kept as such.
+They are represented to us as object properties but aren’t actually kept as such.
 >

 ## Descriptor attributes